samanthajeet/cloudinary-upload-demo/README.md

 REACT_APP_CLOUDINARY_CLOUD_NAME=
 ```

+All variables MUST start with REACT_APP_

 ## Account Setup
 If you haven't already signed up for Cloudinary account, you can do so [here](https://cloudinary.com/).
 Cloudify offers a free tier, but make sure to read it's limitations [here](https://cloudinary.com/pricing)

 Onced logged-in, you should land on your dashboard.
 At the top of your dashboard are Account Details where you'll fine youre CLOUND NAME and API KEY.
 Copy and insert these into your .env

 <img src='account_details.png' />

+## Preset Setput

+1. From your Dashboard go-to Settings, which can be accessed using the gear icon in the upper right corner
+2. Click on the Upload tab
+3. Scroll down to Upload Presets
+4. Click Add upload Preset if you don't already have one
+5. set Signging Mode to UNSIGNED
+6. Click Save
+7. Copy the name of the preset into your .env

+## Demo Should Now Work
+1. Open a terminal and run `npm start`
+ - you should be able to able to upload a single image or multiple images